Frequently Asked Questions

 We accept students without regard to their major.
 The key factor is completing all the prerequisites.
 Many of our applicants select a major that requires the courses we require as prerequisites, but this is not mandatory.

 Do you require or recommend prerequisite courses and/or a bachelor's degree be completed at the University of Kansas main campus in Lawrence?

 The Lawrence campus of the University of Kansas is an excellent institution.
 However, we do not require that applicants receive their degree from KU and we are under no obligation to accept graduates from any State of Kansas universities.
 A prior degree from KU does not help nor harm your chances of being accepted to our programs.
 Prerequisites may be completed at any accredited college, university, junior college, or community college.
 All prerequisite science courses must be completed within the last 10 years.

 Is the Graduate Record Examination (GRE) required?

-No. Beginning with the application cycle opening on July 1st, 2021, the Graduate Record Examination will no longer be considered in the admissions process for KU’s physical therapy program.
+No. Beginning with the application cycle opening July 1, 2021, the Graduate Record Examination will no longer be considered in the admissions process for KU’s physical therapy program.

 Are your students allowed to work while attending your program?